Asman2010/Trading-Data-Analyzer/README.md

 pip install pandas prettytable ttkbootstrap fpdf
 ```

-## License
+## 5. License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.